 The guide starts with a very readable historical overview of the history of Rome.
 This is then followed by a section detailing the various documentary sources Roman archaeologists use to develop their interpretations, and then an extensive glossary that includes building types, building materials and building techniques – all quite necessary for anyone seeking a more sustained experience at the sites in Rome.
 The various archaeological sites of Rome are divided up into 15 chapters, so one on the Roman Forum, another on the various buildings on the Palatine, etc., with an additional two chapters detailing the various catacombs and museums in Rome.

-Although it is a hefty tome, certainly to be lugging around Rome all day, I do think it is worth keeping to hand; I certainly did and my copy is looking rather dog-eared now.
-The maps are excellent, and once you have figured out where you are at a site, they are invaluable for getting about and getting something out of your visit.
+Although it is a bigger book than most guides (unless you download it to an e-reader), it is worth keeping to hand.
+I did and my copy is now looking rather dog-eared.
+The maps are excellent, and once you have figured out where you are at a site, they are invaluable for navigating your way around and getting something out of your visit.
 On more than one occasion I found the maps more useful than the standard tourist map handed out at the station and tourist booths.
+And often better than the information provided onsite.
 One glorious morning I walked from the Vittorio Emanuele Monument down towards the river along the Via Del Teatro Di Marcellus to the Circus Maximus.
 The maps for the three sections that this route covers were very clear in indicating the various ruins along the way, some more substantial than others.
 Besides the maps, there are also numerous line drawings showing reconstructions of many of the sites.
 The text is interesting and quite engaging, with a lot of information for anyone who should like to investigate further.

 I can not wait to visit the eternal archaeological city again, I am confident my copy will last another trip.